Up the Mast

 If done properly and cautiously, ascending the mast can become a rewarding part of your annual sailboat maintenance repertoire and help prevent rig failures by inspecting and repairing potential trouble spots.
 And don’t forget you’ll have some great photos to use as your computer’s wallpaper in the off-season!

-Kevin Walters and his family (wife & two daughters) cruise the Great Lakes each summer aboard their Irwin 28.
+Kevin Walters and his family (wife & two daughters) cruise the Great Lakes each summer aboard their Irwin 28 (now Catalina 34).
 They pride themselves in doing nearly all of their own maintenance and repairs.